Three Sample Examplepar(mfrow=c(1,3))for(i in1:3){ x <-runif(100) m <-mean(x)hist(x,breaks=seq(0,1,by=.1), #for comparabilitymain=NA, border=NA)abline(v=m, col=2, lwd=2)title(paste0('mean= ', round(m,2)), font.main=1)}

 Code

-three_sds <-c( sd(runif(100)), sd(runif(100)), sd(runif(100)) )three_sds## [1] 0.2815339 0.2789808 0.3059586sample_sds <-sapply(1:1000, function(i){ s <-sd(runif(100))return(s)})hist(sample_sds, breaks=50, border=NA,col=4, font.main=1,main='Sampling Distribution of the sd')
+three_sds <-c( sd(runif(100)), sd(runif(100)), sd(runif(100)) )three_sds## [1] 0.2892170 0.2863056 0.2909877sample_sds <-sapply(1:1000, function(i){ s <-sd(runif(100))return(s)})hist(sample_sds, breaks=50, border=NA,col=4, font.main=1,main='Sampling Distribution of the sd')

-It is beyond this class to prove this result, but you should know that not all sampling distributions are standard normal.
-For example, examine the sampling distribution of the three main “order statistics”
+It is beyond this class to prove this result mathematically, but you should know that not all sampling distributions are standard normal.

 Code

-# Create 300 samples, each with 1000 random uniform variablesx <-sapply(1:300, function(i) runif(1000) )# Each row is a new samplelength(x[1,])## [1] 300# Median looks normal, Maximum and Minumum do not!xmin <-apply(x,1,quantile, probs=0)xmed <-apply(x,1,quantile, probs=.5)xmax <-apply(x,1,quantile, probs=1)par(mfrow=c(1,3))hist(xmin, breaks=100, border=NA, main='Min', font.main=1)hist(xmed, breaks=100, border=NA, main='Med', font.main=1)hist(xmax, breaks=100, border=NA, main='Max', font.main=1)title('Sampling Distributions', outer=T, line=-1)
+# Create 300 samples, each with 1000 random uniform variablesx <-sapply(1:300, function(i) runif(1000) )# Each row is a new samplelength(x[1,])## [1] 300# Median looks normal, Maximum and Minumum do not!xmin <-apply(x,1, quantile, probs=0)xmed <-apply(x,1, quantile, probs=.5)xmax <-apply(x,1, quantile, probs=1)par(mfrow=c(1,3))hist(xmin, breaks=100, border=NA, main='Min', font.main=1)hist(xmed, breaks=100, border=NA, main='Med', font.main=1)hist(xmax, breaks=100, border=NA, main='Max', font.main=1)title('Sampling Distributions', outer=T, line=-1)

 Code

-# To explore, try any function!fun_of_rv <-function(f, n=100){ x <-runif(n) y <-f(x)return(y)}fun_of_rv( f=mean )## [1] 0.5123479fun_of_rv( f=function(i){ diff(range(exp(i))) } )## [1] 1.707181
+# Explore any function!fun_of_rv <-function(f, n=100){ x <-runif(n) # modify to try a different random variable y <-f(x) return(y)}fun_of_rv( f=mean )## [1] 0.516789fun_of_rv( f=function(i){ diff(range(exp(i))) } )## [1] 1.652356

-6.2 Intervals
+6.2 Resampling

 Confidence Interval: range your statistic varies across different samples.